-The limits, targets and thresholds used to measure performance continue to be refined by the Group Risk Management and Compliance functions in an effort to express as complete a "picture" as possible of our exposure to a given risk, relative to the stated appetite.
+The limits, targets and thresholds used to measure performance continue to be refined through the Enterprise Risk Management framework, including the expansion of Level 2 risk types, in an effort to express more granular exposure of risk relative to the stated appetite.
 All changes proposed pass through a formal review and approval process at both the executive management and Board levels prior to their adoption.
-Through this approach, the risk appetite framework sets the tone for our risk culture across the Group as a whole, influencing behaviors at all levels of the organization and reinforcing accountability for decisions taken.
-Many of our jurisdictional offices have developed subsidiary risk appetite frameworks in conjunction with their local risk management functions.
-This ensures appropriate coverage of local risk factors and the establishment of proportional tolerance thresholds.
-The Group Risk Management and Compliance functions have reviewed these frameworks prior to their adoption and have modified any appetites proposed that are considered to be inconsistent with the overall Group approach.
+Through this approach, the risk appetite statement sets the tone for our risk culture across the Group as a whole, influencing behaviors at all levels of the organization and reinforcing accountability for decisions taken.